The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Reward the person ordering the food, not just the company.

 Tell the administrator: "Order via your personal account to earn points toward your own personal food."
-This personal incentive creates a powerful motivation to choose your restaurant repeatedly, locking in the account.
+This personal incentive creates powerful motivation to choose your restaurant repeatedly, locking in the account.

 They have to expense the order in either case.
 This way, they’re getting loyalty program points that they personally benefit from.